Trajectory

 No cometary designation.
 No nickname.
 Just the working label, underlined twice.

-“You really do not have to stay up all the way to the window,” the night tech told her, stifling a yawn as he handed over the watch.
+"You really do not have to stay up all the way to the window," the night tech told her, stifling a yawn as he handed over the watch.
 His tone was friendly, practiced, and slightly amused, the way you talked to a visiting scientist who still believed the work required heroic vigilance.
-“Automation will page you if anything crosses thresholds.”
+"Automation will page you if anything crosses thresholds.
+The system's been tracking K47 for three days now without a hiccup."

 "I know," Elena said.

 And she did know.
-This place ran on routines refined over decades: calibration scripts, alert thresholds, failover protocols.
-The kind of infrastructure that existed because someone, years ago, had learned the hard way what happened when a single person’s attention became a critical system.
+This place ran on routines refined over decades: calibration scripts, alert thresholds, failover protocols, and an AI layer that treated cosmic anomalies with the same unflappable procedural calm it applied to equipment maintenance schedules.
+The kind of infrastructure that existed because someone, years ago, had learned the hard way what happened when a single person's attention became a critical system.

 She sat in the chair anyway.